 This coffee cream cheese frosting is sweet, slightly tangy, and super creamy.
 Because it's made with instant coffee, you can whip up a batch in under 10 minutes!
 It's perfect spread on cakes, cookies, cupcakes, and more.

-This coffee cream cheese frosting recipe is based on my small batch cream cheese frosting.
-It's easy to make in less than 10 minutes and doesn't even involve brewing a cup of coffee!
-It's made with instant coffee for the most convenience.
+This coffee cream cheese frosting is based on my small batch cream cheese frosting.
+It's easy to make in less than 10 minutes- you don't even need to brew a cup of coffee!
+It's made with instant coffee instead.

 Jump to:

 - Unsalted butter- Make sure the butter is softened so it's easy to mix and less likely to split.
-Pull it out of the refrigerator an hour before you start making the frosting.
-Room temperature butter is cool to the touch but easy to indent with your finger.
-If the butter is warm and melty, the frosting will turn out greasy.
+Pull it out of the refrigerator 1-2 hours before you start making the frosting.
+Room temperature butter is cool but easy to indent with your finger.
+If the butter is melty, the frosting will be greasy.

-- Cream cheese- Make sure to use softened, full fat cream cheese for the best consistency and texture.
-It should be a block, not from a tub.
-Cream cheese from a tub (including low fat cream cheese and cream cheese spread) makes the frosting runny.
+- Cream cheese- Make sure to use softened, full fat cream cheese blocks for the best consistency.
+Low fat cream cheese and cream cheese spread makes the frosting too runny.

-- Vanilla extract- Use pure vanilla extract for the best flavor.
-To make frosting with instant coffee, it has to be dissolved in the extract, so you can't substitute vanilla bean paste.
+- Vanilla extract- To make frosting with instant coffee, it has to be dissolved in the extract, so you can't substitute vanilla bean paste.

 Substitutions

-- Instant coffee: You can use espresso powder instead to make espresso cream cheese frosting, but make sure it's espresso powder, NOT ground espresso beans.
-Feel free to use decaf instant coffee as well.
+- Instant coffee: You can use espresso powder instead, but make sure it's espresso powder, not ground espresso beans.
+If you have some leftover, try making this espresso cheesecake!

 Step by Step Instructions

-STEP 1: First, add the softened butter and cream cheese the bowl of a stand mixer.
-Beat on medium-high speed for 5-7 minutes until fluffy and smooth with no lumps.
+Step 1: Beat the cream cheese and softened butter on medium-high speed until fluffy with no lumps.

-STEP 2: Next, gradually beat in the powdered sugar on low 1 cup at a time.
-I like to pulse my mixer until the powdered sugar is mostly mixed in and then increase the speed to medium-low to keep sugar from flying out of the bowl.
-You can also cover the bowl with a kitchen towel to keep the powdered sugar in.
+Step 2: Beat in the powdered sugar on low 1 cup at a time, pulsing the mixer until the sugar is mostly mixed in and then increasing the speed to medium-low.

-STEP 3: In a small bowl, mix the vanilla extract and instant coffee together until the coffee granules completely dissolve.
+Step 3: Mix the vanilla and instant coffee together in a small bowl until the granules completely dissolve.

 Expert Tips for Success